tuya-cloudcutter/tuya-cloudcutter/INSTRUCTIONS.md

 * When instructed, put your Tuya device in _AP Mode_ by toggling it off and on again 6 times, with around 1 second in between each toggle.
 If it's a light bulb, it will blink _slowly_.
 If it blinks _quickly_, power cycle it 3 more times.
 * The script will automatically connect to your light (assuming it creates a "SmartLife-*" SSID.
 If not, let us know.) and run the exploit that replaces the security keys (now it can't connect to the cloud anymore)
 * The exploit freezes the light.
 It will reboot back into AP mode if left alone, and you can speed this up by power cycling it yourself one time
-* The script will start up an access point of its own called "cloudcutter-flash", using your WiFi adapter
+* The script will start up an access point of its own called "cloudcutterflash", using your WiFi adapter
 * Turn the device off and on again once.
 It will enter AP mode again.
 If it doesn't, power cycle it 6 times to enter AP mode.
-The script will now make the device connect to our "cloudcutter-flash" AP.
+The script will now make the device connect to our "cloudcutterflash" AP.
 * Once the device connects (can take up to half a minute), the script will set up your device's local access keys, and configure it to join the SSID you passed as an argument to `run_detach.sh`
 * Your Tuya device should now be completely cut off from the cloud, and be locally controllable on your network using e.g. `tinytuya`
 * The randomly generated keys you need to connect to your device can be found in the `configured-devices` folder